Chalarangelo/30-seconds-of-code/snippets/sort_dict_by_value.md

 tags: dictionary,intermediate
 ---

-Sorts the given dictionary by key.
+Sorts the given dictionary by value.

 - Use `dict.items()` to get a list of tuple pairs from `d` and sort it using a lambda function and `sorted()`.
 - Use `dict()` to convert the sorted list back to a dictionary.